-Callaway Golf Company is a publicly traded corporation engaged in the manufacture and sale of golf clubs and golf balls, as well as the sale of other golf-related products, including golf bags, footwear and accessories, as well as golf and lifestyle apparel, backpacks and other gear.
-The sale of golf products is a highly competitive business that is becoming more competitive each year.
+Callaway Golf Company is a publicly traded corporation engaged in the manufacture and sale of golf clubs and golf balls; the sale of other golf-related products, including golf bags, footwear and accessories; and golf and lifestyle apparel, backpacks and other gear.
 The Company has operations in the United States, the United Kingdom, Japan, Canada, Korea, Australia, China, India and other regions, and directly, or indirectly through third party distributors, sells its products in over 100 countries worldwide.
-In 2017, the Company had net sales of over \$1 billion.
-The Company also added to the size and complexity of its operations, brand and product portfolio with the addition of the OGIO brand and product lines and the acquisition of the travisMathew retail apparel business in 2017.
-Within this context, the Board must recruit and appoint highly qualified individuals to serve as the Company's executive officers to oversee and manage the Company's operations.
+In 2017, the Company added to the size and complexity of its operations, brand and product portfolio with the addition of the OGIO and travisMathew brands.
+In early 2019, the Company further expanded its operations by acquiring Jack Wolfskin.
+Within this context, the Board must recruit and appoint highly qualified individuals to serve as the Company's executive officers to oversee and manage the Company's complex global operations.
 The purpose of the Company's executive compensation program is to attract, retain, motivate and appropriately reward these executive officers and to align their interests with those of the Company's shareholders by incentivizing the executive officers to operate the Company in a manner that creates shareholder value.